mcds-cmu/11637/m22/faq.md

 A: The goal of OPE is to test your collaborative skills, so it doesn’t make sense for you to do it alone.
 I don’t think you should worry about practicing questions because each OPE is on different topics and the Primers provide enough practice.

+## TA/RA Opportunities

+Q: I am interested in becoming a TA for the next semester.
+When will the opportunity become available and what do I do to prepare myself to be considered?
+{: .fw-700 }

+A: An announcement for TA positions will be posted on Piazza during the last few weeks of the course.
+We are looking for students who are both exceptional academically and enthusiastic to help other students succeed.
+To be a potential candidate, you should excel in the course and be an active member on Piazza answering public questions and/or offering complementary.
+These are two important factors to be considered for the TA position.

+Q: I am interested in becoming a RA for the next semester.
+When will the opportunity become available and what do I do to prepare myself to be considered?
+{: .fw-700 }

+A: An RA’s duty is to assist with course development and other course-related research activities.
+RA positions are not available every semester, but keep an eye out for future opportunities should one arise.

+# For Incoming or Prospective Students